 The Board holds regular meetings approximately monthly and holds additional meetings whenever necessary to deal with specific matters requiring attention.
-Directors' Circulatory Resolutions are also utilised where appropriate either in place of or in addition to formal Board meetings.
+Directors' Circulating Resolutions are also used where appropriate in addition to formal Board meetings.
 Each member of the Board is committed to spending sufficient time to enable them to carry out their duties as a Director of the Company.

-It is recognised and accepted that Board members may also concurrently serve on other boards, either in an executive or non-executive capacity, provided that these commitments do not materially interfere with their ability to serve as a Director of the Company.
+It is recognised and accepted that Board members may also concurrently serve on other boards, either in an executive or nonexecutive capacity, provided that these commitments do not materially interfere with their ability to serve as a Director of the Company.